canonical/rockcraft/docs/tutorial/flask.rst

 ==============================

 You already have the rock as an `OCI <OCI_image_spec_>`_ archive.
-Now you'll need to import it into a format that Docker recognises:
+Now you'll need to load it into Docker:

 .. literalinclude:: code/flask/task.yaml
     :language: bash